burk-manu/ProjectOne/README.md

    git clone https://github.com/burk-manu/ProjectOne.git

 3. **Run the Programme**:
-   Run the main.py in the programme.main folder.
-You can also run the ProjectOne.cmd file in the console.
+   Run the ProjectOne.cmd file or if you can't do this run main.py.

 4. **Complete Set-Up**:
-Type 'help' into the program and follow the steps in the QUICK START GUIDE that opens.
+Follow the instructions in the user guide file which opens after starting the programme.

 ## Usage
 Once you've installed Project One on your computer, run Main.py and follow the instructions.